kuanfufeng/personal_web/_pages/home.md

 permalink: /
 ---

-**News: New website Alert!** Hi, this is my new website.
+**News: New website Alert!** Hi, this is Kuan-Fu's new website.
 Come and check it out!

 **Interest: Near-surface process / Ambient Noise / Volcano Seismology**